 Ever since it’s arrival, our Imperfect Virgin Olive Oil has been one of our most popular products.
 Have you ever wondered what makes it “imperfect?”
 How can olives be ugly, anyway?
 Like many questions in agriculture, the answer is 50% simple, 50% complicated, and 110% fascinating!
 We recently traveled to Sanger, a small city outside of Fresno, California to learn more about what it takes to grow olives and make olive oil.

 This presents problems for olive growers.
 A grower like Mesrobian must pick all of their olives, including the frost-damaged ones, for the health of the tree.
-Leaving olives on the tree causes them to become what Darren Mesrobian calls “fossilized olive mummies” that will ruin the crop next year.
-Yet having frost-damaged olives mixed in with normal ones has serious consequences for the prospects of the olive oil, since they make it impossible to market as Extra Virgin Olive Oil—the most profitable type of oil to sell due to popular consumer demand.
+Leaving olives on the tree causes them to ruin the crop next year.
+They become what Darren Mesrobian calls “fossilized olive mummies”.
+Yet having olives with frost-damage in with normal ones has serious consequences for the prospects of the olive oil, since they make it impossible to market as Extra Virgin Olive Oil—the most profitable type of oil to sell due to popular consumer demand.

 Instead of losing money and the very character of their olives by selling to a processor, olive growers can sell their not-quite-Extra Virgin oil to be enjoyed for the unique and valuable ingredient that it is.

-Oil that misses the cut for Extra Virgin is remarkably hard to sell.
+Olive oil that misses the cut for Extra Virgin is remarkably hard to sell.
 One of the only options used to be to sell to a processor to refine it into “light” olive oil.
 A processor will usually pay about half of what the grower could get for their oil from a retailer.
-Perhaps more troublingly, the process of refining oil relies on chemical solvents that destroy the nutritional value and flavor of the olive oil that made it so special in the first place.
+Also, the refining process relies on chemical solvents that destroy the nutritional value and flavor of the olive oil that made it so special in the first place.

 This is where Imperfect comes in.
-Instead of losing money and the very character of their olives by selling to a processor, olive growers can sell their not-quite-Extra Virgin oil to be enjoyed for the unique and valuable ingredient that it is.
-Virgin oil has the same nutrients as EVOO and is very versatile in the kitchen, so it’s certainly an underappreciated ingredient as far as cooking oils come.
-We’re happy to offer growers a better price for their frost-kissed olive oil and offer our customers the chance to enjoy the flavorful and nutritious fruits of their labor.
+Instead of losing money and the very character of their olives by selling to a processor, olive growers can sell their not-quite-Extra Virgin olive oil to be enjoyed for the unique and valuable ingredient that it is.
+Virgin oil has the same nutrients as EVOO and is very versatile in the kitchen.
+So it’s certainly an underappreciated ingredient as far as cooking oils come.
+We’re happy to offer growers a better price for their frost-kissed olive oil.
+And our customers get the chance to enjoy the flavorful and nutritious fruits of their labor.

-One of the biggest takeaways of our visit to the Mesrobian farm was that olive farming is hard and unforgiving work.
+One of the biggest takeaways of our visit was that olive farming is hard and unforgiving work.
 Moreover, olives aren’t nearly as profitable as other cash crops grown around Fresno like almonds, pistachios, and Mandarin oranges.
-To keep farming families like the Mesrobians around, we need to find ways to make this work sustainable year after year.
-Our olive oil partnership is one of many ways we’re working to eliminate food waste and build a better food system for everyone.
+To keep farming families like the Mesrobians around, we need to find ways to make this work sustainable.
+Our Imperfect olive oil is one of many ways we’re eliminating food waste and building a better food system for everyone.